yatagan/recipe-search-tech-test/README.md

 The goal of this test is to appraise your programming ability, that is to say – how simple, readable, efficient and correct your solution is.
 In addition good comments, good function/interface design and good naming will be looked for.

-We have left the level of sophistication up to you, we find it is easier to make a naïve solution obviously simple, but as things get more sophisticated – then keeping it simple is more challenging.
+We have left the level of sophistication up to you, we find it is easier to make a naïve solution obviously simple, but as things get more sophisticated, keeping it simple is more challenging.
 We are interested in how you can do ‘hard’ things in a simple way.

 -	Returning relevant results is fairly open ended and subjective, so there is a lot of room for increasing sophistication.
 -	Performance / Resource utilisation is another area where you can apply more sophistication to the solution.